 So I became more involved at the federal level by speaking at open workshops at FDA and then at conferences and events, submitting comments to FDA dockets, and eventually becoming a Patient Representative, a program that brings the patient voice into agency decision-making about drugs, biologics, and devices.

-We launched Project Alive in 2015, receiving celebrity support from the likes of actor and musician Jared Leto, Seattle Seahawks coach Pete Carroll, financial guru Dave Ramsey, and others, as well as raising significant sums for research.
+We’ve received celebrity support from the likes of actor and musician Jared Leto, Seattle Seahawks coach Pete Carroll, financial guru Dave Ramsey, and others, as well as raising significant sums for research.
 The creative idea behind Project Alive had percolated in me for several years after my son Case brought home a particular photo from his kindergarten teacher.